proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/03-101 Setting Up the Environment and Tools - Backend.md

 Apache Maven is a software project management tool that makes the software development process simpler and also unifies the development process.

-Important Note
+> Important Note
+>

-You can also use another project management tool called Gradle with Spring Boot, but in this book, we will focus on using Maven.
+> You can also use another project management tool called Gradle with Spring Boot, but in this book, we will focus on using Maven.
+{.is_info}

 The basis of Maven is the Project Object Model (POM).
 The POM is a `pom.xml` file that contains basic information about a project.
 There are also all the dependencies that Maven should download to be able to build a project.